ItaiAxelrad/open-spec/docs/_partials/312000 Earth Moving-2.md

    1. Logs of soil borings are included only as “Information to Bidders” and are not part of the Contract Documents.
 The data on indicated subsurface condition is not intended as representation or warranties of accuracy or continuity between soil borings.
    1. Existing Utilities:
       1. Before starting any work disturbing, moving or penetrating the ground, call the Utility Notification Center of Colorado, 534-6700 or 1-800-922-1987, to locate, stake and identify depth of all buried utilities within the construction limits or affected by the Work.
-   1. After and/or in conjunction with the locating, staking and identifying notify the NREL representative to verify that all utilities have been located in accordance with the as-built drawings of the site.
+   1. After and/or in conjunction with the locating, staking and identifying notify the Owner representative to verify that all utilities have been located in accordance with the as-built drawings of the site.
    1. The existence and location of underground utilities and construction indicated as existing are not guaranteed.
 Excavate carefully so as not to damage uncharted utilities.
    1. Should uncharted, or incorrectly charted, utilities be encountered, notify the Owner immediately for direction.
-   1. Do not interrupt existing utilities without NREL and utility owner's consent and approval of affected users at least 72 hours in advance of interruption.
+   1. Do not interrupt existing utilities without Owner and utility owner's consent and approval of affected users at least 72 hours in advance of interruption.
    1. Demolish and completely remove from site existing underground utilities indicated to be removed.
-Coordinate with utility companies and NREL for shut-off of services if lines are active.
+Coordinate with utility companies and Owner for shut-off of services if lines are active.
    1. Protect structures, utilities, and all other improvements from damage during earthwork operations.
    1. Contractor is required to maintain adjacent sidewalks and streets free of dirt accumulation arising out of earthwork.
    1. Use of Explosives